New Online Application Forms!

 Each field course has an associated fee that is listed within the module description.
 This fee is an additional cost on top of the tuition paid to York University.
 You cannot take the field course unless you pay the tuition and the field course fee.

 During registration, you are required to pay upfront a $350 CAD enrolment deposit.
-Please make the deposit payable to York University and only certified cheques and money orders accepted.
+This deposit will be automatically posted to your student financial account.
 This deposit is a partial payment of the field course fee.
 The balance of the field course fee will be paid to the host university prior to the start of the field course.
 The field course fee might or might not cover the cost of transportation to the field site, please consult the module description for details.

 Deposits are non-refundable.
 Students who drop a field course should not expect a refund of any field course costs, and it is encouraged that students purchase cancellation insurance if airline tickets are required.
 In case of a medical, non-medical, or family emergency, it is at the discretion of the host university should they issue a refund for any costs.
 Students should also note that listing 2nd and 3rd choices in their applications are also committed to those courses should they be placed into them.